ajurisic23/mobile-application/README.md

 # Autoplac.net Mobile

 Autoplac.net Mobile is a professional Android application developed in Kotlin, designed for listing, browsing, and purchasing vehicles.
-The application provides a modern and responsive interface, allowing users to manage listings, search and filter vehicles, and complete transactions directly from their mobile devices.
+The application provides a modern and responsive interface, allowing users to manage listings, search and filter vehicles, compare vehicles and so on.

 ---